ben476/crisislab-competition-backend/README.md

 data, and earthquake alerts with Google Sign In, SQLAlchemy, Socket.io, and Firebase cloud messaging.

-Here the [alert frontend](https://github.com/ben476/crisislab-competition-alert-frontend) and the [admin frontend](https://github.com/ben476/crisislab-competition-admin-frontend).
+Here's the [alert frontend](https://github.com/ben476/crisislab-competition-alert-frontend) and the [admin frontend](https://github.com/ben476/crisislab-competition-admin-frontend).

 ## Running